 Acceptable species aspen, linden, chestnut, willow, gray alder

 Ranking may be a surprise with regard to some hard and heavy species, which have been located on the latest positions.
 These include the oak, which has a high density and hardness, and in popular opinion is desirable firewood.
-Unfortunately, the above-mentioned features are disqualifing it: very long period of drying, very high proportion of bark, difficulties in chopping and high content of undesirable substances such as acids and tannins.
-The same is true about robinia (acacia), species, which is very hard and caloric, However, having perhaps the high-bark content of all compared species.
+Unfortunately had previously mentioned characteristics disqualify him seriously: very long period of drying, very high proportion of bark, difficulties in chopping and high content of undesirable substances such as acids and tannins.
+The same is true about robinia (acacia), species, which is very hard and caloric, However, just having the biggest share of the bark of all species compared species.
 In extreme case, the purchaser of an acacia firewood may have in the total mass, even 30% bark of low calorific value.

 On the other hand, we can be suprised by the high position of fruit species in ranking.
 This is dictated to the incredible density of fruit trees wood, and other characteristic features.
 Fruit species have relatively thin bark and emit a specific pleasant fragrance during combustion.
 In some Western countries the fruit trees fuel is called an aromatic wood.
 It often happens, that someone in the garden, cut the old apple-tree and plum-tree and gives the neighbor wood for free, recognizing that it has no value.
 To valuable fruit species we rank: plum-tree, apple-tree, pear-tree, sweet-cherry tree.
 Cherry deviates slightly from the previous ones.
-Also extremely valuable are fruit species but the forest ones are only a hawthorn like for example, mountain ash and bird cherry.
+Also extremely valuable species of fruit but it hawthorn forest, mountain ash and bird cherry.

 In the Species Menu there are more detailed information on the advantages and disadvantages of each wood species.